SafeHome.org may receive compensation from some providers listed on this page. Learn More

 We ordered a lock from Kwikset’s Halo Touch series, which offers biometric scanning.
 In simple terms, we didn’t need a key to get in, just our thumbprint.
 It could learn the fingerprints of up to 50 users with customizable access schedules for each user.
 We set a schedule for the pool cleaner, granting them access every Thursday at 10:30 a.m.

-You can also set Auto-Lock times.
-With an Auto-Lock schedule, your front door automatically locks at a specific time, perfect for anyone who forgets to lock their doors frequently.
-Kwikset locks also let you easily track who’s coming and going with unique user codes.
-Prices start at around $200.
+You can also set Auto-Lock times — your front door locks automatically at a time you choose, which is a lifesaver if you’re someone who’s constantly second-guessing whether they locked up.
+Kwikset locks also make it easy to track who’s coming and going through unique user codes.
+Prices start at around $170.

 Not ready to go full-on smart home yet?
 We get it.
 Outfitting your whole home with smart devices is expensive.
 But smart locks are a great way to start, as they’re still effective and useful as standalone devices.
 Sesame locks make it easy to start there by turning your existing lock into a smart lock.
 That also makes them more affordable.